-Ed Burrows, a former public radio station manager who was instrumental in turning the Corporation for Public Television into the Corporation for Public Broadcasting, died Nov.
+Edwin G. Burrows, a public radio pioneer who was instrumental in getting federal aid to public radio — when CPB’s founding legislation initially planned only the Corporation for Public Television — died Nov.
 20 in Edmonds, Wash.
 He was 94.

-According to the National Public Broadcasting Archives at the University of Maryland Libraries, where Burrows’s papers reside, his public radio career began in 1948 as program director at WUOM, Ann Arbor, Mich.
-He helped create WGVR in Grand Rapids in 1961, and in 1966 he was made manager of WUOM and WGVR.
-While at WUOM, Burrows helped charter the radio division of the National Association of Educational Broadcasters (NAEB), National Educational Radio (NER).
+His public radio career began in 1948 as program director at WUOM, Ann Arbor, Mich., according to the National Public Broadcasting Archives at the University of Maryland Libraries, where Burrows’s papers reside.
+He helped create WVGR in Grand Rapids in 1961, and in 1966 he was made manager of WUOM and WVGR.

 Burrows was also an active producer.
 From 1968 to ’70, and again from 1975 to ’80, as part of a cultural arts program titled The Eleventh Hour, Burrows interviewed some 500 artists including Alvin Ailey, Robert Bly, Peter DeVries, Joyce Carol Oates and Kurt Vonnegut.